The official Government Help to Buy website

 Savers are recommended to speak to ISA managers to discuss the options they have.

-If you haven’t opened a new cash ISA, or put any money into an existing cash ISA since 5 April 2016 you can open a Help to Buy: ISA.
+If you haven’t opened a new cash ISA, or put any money into an existing cash ISA this tax year you can open a Help to Buy: ISA.

 Yes.
 The maximum amount you can save every month is £200.
 In the first month you can save an additional £1,000.